-Refer to the Scheduled Maintenance Guide for the appropriate intervals for changing the air filter element.
+Refer to the scheduled maintenance guide for the appropriate intervals for changing the air filter element.

 When changing the air filter element, use only the Motorcraft air filter element listed.
-Refer to Motorcraft Part Numbers in the Capacities and specifications chapter.
+Refer to Motorcraft Part Numbers.

-Do not start your engine with the air cleaner removed and do not remove it while the engine is running.
+Note: Do not start your engine with the air cleaner removed and do not remove it while the engine is running.